 In July of 1967, it applied for (and subsequently received) permission to convert the properties from a fraternity back into a lodging house.

-In December of 1977, they transferred the properties to Malcolm McPhail and Dominick Scarfo as trustees of the Dinjian & Dinjian Realty Trust.
+On December 29, 1977, they transferred the properties to Malcolm McPhail and Dominick Scarfo as trustees of the Dinjian & Dinjian Realty Trust.

-In May of 1992, a condominium owner, applied for (and subsequently received) permission to combine two units and reduce the occupancy from nine to eight units.
+In May of 1992, a condominium owner at 486 Beacon, applied for (and subsequently received) permission to combine two units and reduce the occupancy from nine to eight units.